jimmo/blog.jimmo.id.au/_posts/2017-02-25-zigbee-packet-capture.markdown

 > $ python3 sensniff.py -b 406800 -d /dev/ttyACM0 -D DEBUG
 ```

+You might need to change the channel number here - you can do this interactively.
+Once you do, you should start seeing messages like "Read a frame of size 52" but a warning about the remote end (i.e. Wireshark) not reading.

-which will create a pipe full of pcap events which you can open in Wireshark with
+Sensniff will create a pipe full of pcap events which you can open in Wireshark with

 ```
 > $ wireshark-gtk -ni /tmp/sensniff -k